spettersson/splunk4patientprivacy/data_guide.md

 The sourcetype applies [event line-breaking](https://docs.splunk.com/Documentation/Splunk/latest/Data/Configureeventlinebreaking) configurations which control how Splunk breaks raw text into individual events - ensuring that each log record is processed as a single event.
 This prevents issues such as multiple log records being merged into a single event or a single log record split into multiple events.

 A full list of configurations for event line-breaking with detailed explanations can be found [here](https://docs.splunk.com/Documentation/Splunk/latest/Data/Configureeventlinebreaking#:~:text=Line%20breaking%20general,affect%20line%20breaking.).
-However, part of what is commonly referred to as the "Magic 8" configurations are:
+However, those included in what is known as the "Magic 8" configurations are:

 - `LINE_BREAKER` → Defines a regular expression that determines how Splunk should split raw text into lines
 - `SHOULD_LINEMERGE` → Determines if Splunk should merge multiple lines to a single event.
 If set to false, each line will treated as an individual event.